YorkJong/awkEnumLookup/doc/awk.rst

 ------------------------------------------------
 * GAWK runs *END* rule after executing an *exit* statement, but AWKA don't.
 * The split function is not supported
-* The FILENAME buid-in variable is not supported
 * Cannot properly run this function when x is not a number function isnum(x) {
         return x+0 == x